kyegomez/swarms/docs/swarms/framework_structure.md

 ### Visual Representation

-Below are visual graphs illustrating the hierarchical and tree structure of the `MixtureOfAgents` framework.
+Below are visual graphs illustrating the hierarchical and tree structure of the `swarms` framework.

 #### 1. Foundational Components: Models, Tools, Memory